 Trailer Strength –

-- Many utility trailers have short sides that weld to the frame to give adequate strength.
+- Many utility trailers have weak frames, requiring short sides to give adequate strength.
 Without the sides, the frame would bend under load.
-This is an OK design for some things, however, it has its issues.
-The hiccup in that design — if the side members ever get damaged, then strength is compromised.
+This is an OK design for some things, however, if the side members ever get damaged, then the full trailer strength is compromised.
 These weak designs are often made of all angle iron.

 - We have better trailer plans with full strength in the frame.
 If you want a flat bed, you’ve got it.
-If you want sides, then you can choose your option — for sides (or not) to meet your specific needs.
-Sides are not required with us for full trailer strength.
+If you want sides, then that’s a great option — for sides (or not) to meet your specific needs.
+Sides are not required with Mechanical Elements trailers for full frame strength.

-- Some trailers appear quite wimpy — perhaps not even able to handle the rating load — especially if not evenly distributed.
+- Some trailers are wimpy — not even able to handle the load rating — especially when not evenly distributed.
 While that works for some trailer designers, we believe trailer strength is much more than just holding weight.
-Better trailer plans include safety factors in the design to handle the load over potholes, speed bumps, and other unavoidable obstacles.
+Better trailer plans include safety in the design to handle the weight over potholes, speed bumps, and other unavoidable obstacles.
 Our trailer designs are tough for long, faithful service.
 It’s part of providing better trailer plans.

-- We could go on, but it’s better to read the Article on Trailer Strength from this Engineer that designs trailers.
+- We could go on, but it’s better to read the Article on Trailer Strength from the trailer Engineer.

 Utility Options –

-- Our plans include lots of options like tailgate options, ramp options, tie-down options, sides options, axle options, motorcycle stands, bed options, and more . . . .
-We understand that not everyone wants the same exact trailer, so we also Encourage Customizing for your needs — including all the options that work for you.
+- Our plans include lots of options like tailgate options, ramp options, tie-down options, sides options, axle options, bed options, and more . . .
+We understand that not everyone wants the same trailer, so we Encourage Customizing — with all the options that work for you.

 - For more info on critical options, read these articles on Axle Types and Axle Choices, Tire Choices, and Material Choices.